hardaker/draft-hardaker-dnsop-nsec3-guidance/README.txt

 2.4.
 Salt

-   Salts add yet another layer of protection against offline, stored dictionary attacks by using randomly generated values when creating new records.
-The length and usage of a salt value has little
+   Salts add yet another layer of protection against offline, stored dictionary attacks by combining the value to be hashed (in our case, a DNS domainname) with a randomly generated value.
+This prevents